muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - weak evidence
 - token pressure
 - mode confusion
-- pressure to give action even when the cut is unclear
+- pressure to give action before the cut is clear

 Without explicit discipline, the adapter can slowly degrade into behaviors like: